wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Linear Algebra/Solution Sets/Keystone Notion/Points as Vectors.md

 $$\LARGE \vec{v} = \mathbf{v} = (v_1,v_2,v_3) = (x,y,z)$$
 $$\LARGE T_A(v_1,v_2,v_3) = (v_1)\hat{i} + (v_2) \hat{j} + (v_3) \hat{k} = (x)\hat{i} + (y) \hat{j} + (z) \hat{k}$$
 Where $T_A(v_1,v_2,v_3)$ is a Linear Transformation (i.e. a Vector-Valued Function) **applied to** the vector $\vec{v}$ in this Vector Space.
+	Which are produced by taking the [[Data/Abstract Mathematical Spaces/Linear Algebra/Linearity/Dot Product|Dot Product]] of each component of vector $\vec{v}$ with the corresponding basis vector.
 #### Cartesian Vector Form (i.e. Scalar Basis Form)
 A Cartesian vector is a vector that is expressed in terms of Linear Combinations of its components along the Cartesian coordinate axes (i.e. Basis Vectors) defining the Vector Space.
 	In three-dimensional space, these components are along the $x$-axis, $y$-axis, and $z$-axis, represented by the unit vectors $\LARGE \vec{i} = (1, 0, 0), \space \vec{j} = (0, 1, 0), \space \vec{k} = (0, 0, 1)$.